 The State Geospatial Committee was established by Executive Order 2022-03, signed by Governor Doug Burgum.
-Previously, the State Geospatial Committee was known as the North Dakota GIS Technical Committee was established by Executive Order 1995-05, signed by Governor Edward Schafer.
-This executive order was re-affirmed by Executive Order 2001-06 by Governor John Hoeven.
+Previously, the State Geospatial Committee was known as the North Dakota GIS Technical Committee which was established by Executive Order 1995-05, signed by Governor Edward Schafer.
+That Executive Order was re-affirmed by Executive Order 2001-06, signed by Governor John Hoeven.

 - Executive Order 2022-03 (125kb pdf)